chriscross00/practice_python/new.md

-Oh? this is just a test
+Oh? this is just a test.
+this is now on my linux machine